Description

 'Volatility is a statistical measure of the dispersion of returns for a given security or market index.
 Volatility can either be measured by using the standard deviation or variance between returns from that same security or market index.
 Commonly, the higher the volatility, the riskier the security.
 In the securities markets, volatility is often associated with big swings in either direction.
 For example, when the stock market rises and falls more than one percent over a sustained period of time, it is called a 'volatile' market.'

-• The 30 days standard deviation over 5 years of Vertex Pharmaceuticals is 31%, which is larger, thus worse compared to the benchmark SPY (20.9%) in the same period.
+• Looking at the 30 days standard deviation of 31.7% in the last 5 years of Vertex Pharmaceuticals, we see it is relatively greater, thus worse in comparison to the benchmark SPY (21%)

 DownVol:

-• The downside volatility over 5 years of Vertex Pharmaceuticals is 21.9%, which is higher, thus worse compared to the benchmark SPY (14.9%) in the same period.
+• Looking at the downside volatility of 22.8% in the last 5 years of Vertex Pharmaceuticals, we see it is relatively higher, thus worse in comparison to the benchmark SPY (15%)

 Sharpe: